aleksarad/Travel-App/README.md

 # Overview #

-This is the final project for Udacity's Frontend Nandodegree.
-No starter code was provided.

 This app takes a location and date input from the user, and returns weather data, country data, and an image using 4 APIs.

 ![app home page](https://i.ibb.co/27gLLcV/Screen-Shot-2020-02-11-at-11-44-19-PM.png)